bestestimate/api/README.md

 Works are ongoing to expand the amount of features.
 Please [check out this page](https://bestestimate.nl/ex_to_be_developed.html) for more information.

 #### CONTACT
-Created by [@joostremmers](https://bestestimate.nl/index_myself.html) - reach out in case of questions, bugs or errors.
+Created by [@joostremmers](https://bestestimate.nl/index_myself.html) - reach out in case of questions or feedbback.